Snowboard-Software/snowboard_software/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Snowboard Data Catalog's documentation!
+Welcome!
 ==================================================
+This is the official documentation of the Snowboard Data Catalog.

 .. toctree::
    :maxdepth: 2